barisgit/nextjs-nestjs-expo-template/apps/mobile/README.md

 - Integration with shared packages
 - Type-safe API communication with tRPC
 - Real-time functionality with WebSockets
-- UI components from the shared UI library
+- UI components with Tamagui
 - Analytics tracking

 ## Development